skrey/yellow-extensions/source/help/en/how-to-change-the-system.md

         ├── themes
         └── trash

 The `system/extensions` folder contains installed extensions and configuration files.
-You can adjust the appearance of your website in the `system/layouts` folder and `system/themes` folder.
+You can change the appearance of your website in the `system/layouts` folder and `system/themes` folder.
 You can change layouts and themes as you like, knowledge of HTML, CSS and JavaScript is required.
 The `system/trash` folder contains deleted files.

 ## System settings